 Requirements for students

-Faculty of Medicine, Dentistry and Health Sciences students undertaking placement are required to have immunity to hepatitis B. Students must complete a full course of vaccination and then submit via Sonia Australian serology indicating immunity to hepatitis B.
+The Victorian Standardised Student Induction Protocol requires students to have immunity to hepatitis B when undertaking clinical placement.
+Students must complete a full course of vaccination and then submit via Sonia serology indicating immunity to hepatitis B.

 Students are not required to disclose any current infections to the University, however it is strongly recommended that concerned students arrange a confidential discussion with their course coordinator or other senior academic to discuss study and career implications.

-Note: Health care workers, including students, must not perform exposure-prone procedures if they are infected with hepatitis B.
+Note: Health care workers, including students, must not perform exposure-prone procedures if they are infected with hepatitis B until the requirements of the Australian National Guidelines are satisfied.